760.438.8460

-What happens when the bank forecloses on a home loan and the property sells for less than the loan balance at the foreclosure sale?
+What happens when the bank forecloses on a home loan and the property sells for less than the loan balance at the foreclosured homes sale?

 If we were back in the Roaring Twenties the home owner would be liable for the deficiency.
 This personal liability caused so much hardship during the following Great Depression that the California legislature enacted anti-deficiency laws.
 One eliminates deficiency liability if the loan is foreclosed by a trustee’s sale.
 Another eliminates liability entirely if the loan was used to purchase the property.
 Bear in mind that even if the anti-deficiency laws did not exist, the bank would have to foreclose first before going after the ex-home owner.